zakiimz/noidea/docs/index.md

     <li><strong>Motivational Speaker</strong> - Energetic enthusiasm</li>
   </ul>

+  <p>You can create your own personality easily via our configuration system.

   <h3>Weekly Summaries</h3>

   <p>Track your coding patterns and get insights about your work habits with detailed summaries.</p>